niteshbalusu11/BOS-Commands-Document/README.md

 <br></br>
 <br></br>

+### credentials
-11. `bos credentials`: Outputs credentials to access your node.
+Outputs credentials to access your node.
 Needs to be used in combination with `bos nodes --add`.
 Running the command without any flag will ask you a question to enter a pubkey to transfer the credentials in an encrypted way.
   - Flags:
     - `cleartext`: Outputs a cleartext format of macaroon, cert and socket and the credentials expire with default number of 365 days
     - `days`: Sets the number of days the credentials produced expire in